Ecosystem · Mobile-First Viking Cruises · 2024

 Hi-Fi Design

-Collaborated with a design agency for the initial foundation, then took ownership of outstanding components: gamification, login flows, message centre, next-cruise booking.
+Collaborated with a design agency for the initial foundation, then took ownership of gamification, login, message centre, and next-cruise booking.

 04